bonibv/swarc-material/arc42/arc42-template-EN.md

 From a software perspective it is sufficient to capture only those elements of an infrastructure that are needed to show a deployment of your building blocks.
-Hardware architects can go beyond that and describe an infrastructure to any level of detail they need to capture.
+Hardware architects can go beyond that and describe an infrastructure to any level of detail they need to capture."

 <div class="formalpara-title">